Friday, August 4, 2017

 Julie Goth pouring water on stuck mama turtle.

-Rob Goth, our neighbour a few houses to the north of us, stood in our courtyard shouting towards our upper deck.
+Rob Goth, our neighbor a few houses to the north of us on Isla Mujeres, stood in our courtyard shouting towards our upper deck.

 It was early in the morning and we still had our bedroom door closed with the a/c running.
 We hadn’t heard him shout, but the dogs Sparky and Max had.
 They woofed, and Lawrie opened the door to investigate.